kyverno/website/content/en/docs/Troubleshooting/_index.md

 After gathering this information, [create an issue](https://github.com/kyverno/kyverno/issues/new/choose) in the Kyverno GitHub repository and reference it.

+**Symptom**: I'm using AKS and Kyverno is using too much memory or CPU

+**Solution**: On AKS the kyverno webhooks will be mutated by the [Admissions Enforcer](https://learn.microsoft.com/en-us/azure/aks/faq#can-admission-controller-webhooks-impact-kube-system-and-internal-aks-namespaces) that can lead to an endless update loop.
+To prevent that behaviour, you can set the annotation `"admissions.enforcer/disabled": true` to all kyverno webhooks.
+When installing via Helm, you can change the annotations with `config.webhookAnnotations`.

 ## Kyverno is slow to respond

 **Symptom**: Kyverno's operation seems slow in either mutating resources or validating them, causing additional time to create resources in the Kubernetes cluster.